GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 adapt this to specify your own Google Cloud resources such as PubSub topics or Storage buckets.

+> **Note for Windows users**
+> The sample command lines shown below are split over multiple lines
+> for readability, using `\` as a line continuation character.
+That
+> allows the whole command line to be copied and pasted in one go
+> within Unix shells such as bash, but won't work in a single step on
+> the Windows command line.
+Copy and paste each line, removing the
+> trailing `\`, and execute as a single command.
+For example, the
+> command to deploy SimpleHttpFunction would be:
+>
+> ```sh
+> gcloud functions deploy simple-http --runtime dotnet3 --trigger-http --allow-unauthenticated --entry-point Google.Cloud.Functions.Examples.SimpleHttpFunction.Function
+> ```

 ## SimpleHttpFunction

 The [SimpleHttpFunction](../examples/Google.Cloud.Functions.Examples.SimpleHttpFunction)